algojobs/Entry-Level-Software-Engineer-Jobs-US/README.md

-# Entry Level Software Engineer Jobs
+# Entry Level Software Engineer Jobs (United States)

 This data is updated weekly, with filled postings removed.
 All jobs are sourced from [algojobs.io](https://algojobs.io/).